-Light up your holiday with a wild visit to the Denver Zoo’s annual Zoo Lights celebration, which runs nightly from November 29 to December 30 from 5:30 p.m. to 8:30 p.m.
-Experience a light safari with 60 illuminated acres of lights and more than 130 animated animal sculptures that swing through trees, jump across lawns, hide in bushes and appear in unexpected places.
+Bah humbug!
+There are no discounts this year for Zoo Lights, but it’s still a wildly fun holiday tradition for many.
+The annual holiday celebration runs nightly from November 22 to January 2 from 5 p.m. to 10 p.m.
+Experience a light safari with 80 illuminated acres of lights (2 million+) and hundreds of animated animal sculptures that swing through trees, jump across lawns, hide in bushes and appear in unexpected places.

 Note: Zoo Lights tickets are NOT available at the gate.
 You can only purchase them online.
 You need to buy in advance for a specific date and time.